Spring Profiles and @Profile

 8.3.
 Multi-Document Files

-Starting version 2.4, Spring Boot has extended its support for multi-document files for properties files in addition to previously supported YAML
+Starting version 2.4, Spring Boot has extended its support for multi-document files for properties files in addition to previously supported YAML.
+So now, we can specify the dev and production properties in the same application.properties:

 my.prop=used-always-in-all-profiles